TeachBooks/mirror_computational_modelling/book/dynamics/time_steppers.md

 \ba_{n+1} &= \ba_n + \Delta t\dot\ba_n + \frac{\Delta t^2}{2}\left((1-2\beta)\ddot\ba_n + 2\beta\ddot\ba_{n+1}\right)
 $$(newmark-integration)

-of which the first can be recognized as a generalized trapozoidal time-integration scheme with parameter $\gamma$, and the second is a similar kind of time-integration rule with parameter $\beta$.
+of which the first can be recognized as a generalized trapezoidal time-integration scheme with parameter $\gamma$, and the second is a similar kind of time-integration rule with parameter $\beta$.

 For defining an implicit time stepping scheme from the Newmark family, we rearrange the expressions in {eq}`newmark-integration` to express $\ddot\ba_{n+1}$ and $\dot\ba_{n+1}$ in terms of $\ba_{n+1}$ as: